 Interviewing is a skill.
 If you want to be good at it, you have to learn, you have to grow and you have to practice.

 But if you have to practice a lot, then you have to enjoy doing it.
-You have to enjoy helping strangers show off their skills, their personality, while under pressure, even if you don’t see yourself getting a bear with them afterwards.
+You have to enjoy helping strangers show off their skills, their personality, while under pressure, even if you don’t see yourself getting a beer with them afterward.

-How many people you know, interview like that?
+How many people do you know, who interview like that?

 We don’t understand our profession, but we do believe the interview process is infallible